Where in the world do you want to go?

 Price: Trek $3,000 or Climb $4,000.
 The price includes airport transfers, Kathmandu hotels, buses, two Nepal airline flights, Trekker Information Management System card, Sagarmatha National Park permit, Pokalde climb permit, Makalu-Barun National Park permit, guide, sherpas, porters, food, lodges, tent, mattress pad, Nepali cultural dinner, The Mountaineers administrative expense, and a portion of leader cost.
 The price excludes your international airfare (about $1,400), medical immunizations, rescue insurance (about $75), valid passport, Nepal visa (easy purchase in Kathmandu when you arrive for $40), some meals, personal items, and gratuities.

-Registration: Please answer the application questions, and then email them to the leader by March 1.
+Registration: Please answer the application questions, and then email them to the leader.
 After the leader’s approval, please telephone The Mountaineers at 206-521-6001; give them your credit card number, and $1,000 deposit.
 After your deposit is received, the leader will send you a series of many letters with information to help you prepare for this outing.
 Your balance is due June 1.